syncfusion-content/xamarin-docs/Xamarin/Navigation-Drawer/Toggling-Drawer.md

 {% endhighlight %}

-Toggling drawer by swipe gesture is explained in [`Swipe Gesture and Sensitivity`](https://help.syncfusion.com/xamarin/navigation-drawer/swipe-gesture-and-sensitivity) section.
+Toggling the drawer by swipe gesture is explained in the [Swipe Gesture and Sensitivity](https://help.syncfusion.com/xamarin/navigation-drawer/swipe-gesture-and-sensitivity) section.

 ## Opening Drawer via Binding

-[`SfNavigationDrawer`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNavigationDrawer.XForms.SfNavigationDrawer.html) can be used in any MVVM architecture application easily.
-In the below example, [`SfNavigationDrawer.IsOpen`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNavigationDrawer.XForms.SfNavigationDrawer.html#Syncfusion_SfNavigationDrawer_XForms_SfNavigationDrawer_IsOpen) property is bound to a property in the ViewModel, based on which the drawer is opened or closed.
-Refer the below code example to display drawer in MVVM.
+The [`SfNavigationDrawer`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNavigationDrawer.XForms.SfNavigationDrawer.html) can be easily used in any MVVM architecture application.
+In the example below, the [`SfNavigationDrawer.IsOpen`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNavigationDrawer.XForms.SfNavigationDrawer.html#Syncfusion_SfNavigationDrawer_XForms_SfNavigationDrawer_IsOpen) property is bound to a property in the ViewModel, based on which the drawer is opened or closed.
+Refer to the code example below to display the drawer in MVVM.

-In the following code sample, note that the Binding context is set for the page and the property (OpenDrawer) of the ViewModel is bound to the [`SfNavigationDrawer.IsOpen`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNavigationDrawer.XForms.SfNavigationDrawer.html#Syncfusion_SfNavigationDrawer_XForms_SfNavigationDrawer_IsOpen).
+In the following code sample, note that the Binding context is set for the page and the property (`OpenDrawer`) of the ViewModel is bound to the [`SfNavigationDrawer.IsOpen`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNavigationDrawer.XForms.SfNavigationDrawer.html#Syncfusion_SfNavigationDrawer_XForms_SfNavigationDrawer_IsOpen).

 {% tabs %}